 How to Make a Slow Motion Video with VideoProc?

-3. In this step, there are two ways to realize slow motion video making:
+Step 3.
+There are two ways to realize slow motion video making:

 VideoProc is very easy to use for even beginners; while it rivals professional effects what masters do.
 Moreover, it is a multifunctional video program more than adjusting the frame rate for slow motion.
 It is provided with 4 modules, namely, Video for converting and editing (cut, merge, crop, stabilize) videos and audios, DVD for digitizing DVDs to PC/phone/TV/NAS/YouTube friendly video files, Download to save online videos and songs onto PC, and Recorder to capture computer/iPhone/iPad screens or record webcams.